CardinalKit

 Xcode takes a while to open a project.
 Wait until Xcode is finished indexing the project.
 At the top of Xcode, there will be light blue progress bar showing this.
 Once it is complete, and no red errors pop up, we can run the project.
 This can take anywhere from 5 to 10 minutes.

-No such module ResearchKit
+A Quick Aside: No such module ResearchKit and Other Errors

-A Quick Aside: Your project may show several warnings indicated by a yellow triangle "⚠️" but that is fine.
+Your project may show several warnings indicated by a yellow triangle "⚠️" but that is fine.
 However, a red octogon with an exclamation mark indicates an error which prevents your app from running.
-One common issue many CardinalKit developers hit at this stage is an error No such module ResearchKit
+One common issue many CardinalKit developers hit at this stage is an error No such module ResearchKit and they can't find a way to launch the sample app.

 There are two ways to get around this issue:

-.
-If it is your first time building ResearchKit from source, it may take anywhere from 5-20 minutes to fully install.
-The modules should be fully built now. - If all else fails: a common panacea for Xcode related errors is cleaning the build folder and rerunning the application.
+3. If all else fails: a common panacea for Xcode related errors is cleaning the build folder and rerunning the application.
 Hit Cmd+Shift+K to clean the build folder, and try rebuilding the sample app.

 6. Test app to see if it works